Easy Actions You Can Take to Protect Democracy

 Learn What’s Happening Locally

 Authoritarians are taking control of government at many levels, notably at local school boards and city councils.
-Because many voters overlook local government activity, this control takeover leads to erosion of our democracy and outcomes that are inconsistent with our values and the community's common good.
+Because many voters overlook local government activity, this takeover of control leads to the erosion of our democracy and to outcomes that are inconsistent with our values and the community's common good.
 Attend these public board and council meetings to learn what your elected officials stand for and what policies they promote so that you are prepared to communicate these issues to your friends and neighbors when it is time to vote.

 Wear Pro-Democracy Clothing

-Write Personal Letters or Postcards
+Write Letters or Postcards

 Volunteer for Voter Registration